sal55/langs/MLang/Modules.md

 Here, the module order is that in which the modules appear in the header block, with one exception: any `start()` function of the lead module - the one containing the `main` entry point - is called last of all.

 (There was another exception: `start()` belonging to `msys.m`, the support library, was called first.
 But I will rename that and call it via another mechanism, to keep the module order rules simple.)

+Note that Subprograms don't have the same freedom: their ordering is strictly hierarchical.
+In my example using subprograms `P` and `Q` above, `P` can access exports of `Q`, but `Q` can't access `P`'s exports.